 Before your hearing, you must consult a workers’ compensation attorney if you have not done so already.
 Appealing a workers’ compensation denial is complex, and an attorney will be critical in helping you to gather evidence and defend your case.

-If your workers’ compensation hearing does not go favorably, you are still not out of options.
+If your workers’ compensation hearing does not go in your favor, you are still not out of options.
 Once the workers’ compensation judge has decided on your case, either party has 20 days to file an appeal to the Pennsylvania Workers’ Compensation Appeal Board.
 Following the Appeal Board’s decision, you will have 30 days to file an appeal with the Commonwealth Court, and you will have another 30 days following the Commonwealth Court’s decision to file a petition for allowance of an appeal with the Pennsylvania Supreme Court.

 Why You Need an Attorney to Appeal Your Wilkes-Barre Workers’ Compensation Denial